olivi-r/wasmpy/README.md

 # Limitations
 Wasmpy is still in active development, and only supports x86/x86-64 Windows and Linux machines and lacks some key features:
-- most control, memory, and floating point instructions
+- most control and memory instructions
 - memories
 - imports
 - tables